MMIV-ML/BMED365/Lab1-mpMRI-glioma/README.md

 #### Jupyter notebooks

-:question: As Jupyter Notebook is quite new to many of you, you may want to skim through some tutorials.
+As Jupyter Notebook is quite new to many of you, you may want to skim through some tutorials.
 Here are two (also linked under "Getting Started" at MittUiB):
 * https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html
 * https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook